AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 <ul>
 <li><strong>Analyses that require SQL-specific functions</strong></li>
 <li>
-<strong>Testing new columns</strong> - calculated columns are dependent on update cycles for initial data population, whereas those created using SQL aren't</li>
+<strong>Testing new columns</strong> - calculated columns are dependent on update cycles for initial data population, whereas those created using SQL are not</li>
 </ul>
 </td>
 </tr>